amooma/ruby-auf-schienen.de/en/03-ruby-introduction/03-chapter3.markdown

 outside.
 The corresponding object has to offer a method with which I can do so.

-### Note

 Please do not panic if you have no idea what a class and an object is.
 I won't tell anyone and you can still work with it just fine without worrying too much.
-This topic alone could fill whole volumes.
+This topic alone could fill whole book shelfs.
 Roughly speaking, an object is a container for something and a method changes something in that container.